ablakey/pointless.click/src/projects/minibot/index.md

 I'm building a Pololu Romi + Raspberry Pi that will do...
 I'm not quite sure what, yet.

-This is one of many kits owned by the FRC Team 7475 "Wired" in Ontario, donated by Locus Robotics.
+This is one of many kits owned by a FIRST Robotics team in Canada, donated generously by a U.S. robotics company.
 This page will likely serve as some basic guidance (alongside the existing online documentation) and some lessons learned about the process.
-I think we're going to try to do some basic vision work with the Raspberry Pi camera.
+We're going to try to do some basic vision work with the Raspberry Pi camera.

 ![Robot in-progress](bot-00.jpg)

 # Hardware

+The hardware can be separated into three distinct groups:

+- The chassis and electrical/mechanical components (motors, encoders, batteries)
+- The Control Board
+- The Raspberry Pi

 ## Capabilities

 Once assembled, the Romi Control Board has:

-- 3 programmable buttons
-- 3 programmable LEDs
-- 2 motors with encoders
+- 2 Motors with encoders
+- 1 Raspberry Pi Camera V2
-- an accelerometer
+- 1 Accelerometer
+- 3 Programmable Buttons
+- 3 Programmable LEDs

 ## Assembly